-As mentioned, particularly in complex cases it can be advisable to hold pre-notification talks with the official parties.
-In 2015, more than 30 such talks are reported.
+As mentioned, particularly in complex cases it can be advisable to hold prenotification talks with the official parties.
+In 2017, 44 such talks are reported (which is a significant increase as compared to the previous year, in which only 28 such contacts took place).